freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description-v1.md

 ## Additive changes to support CrossSocket high‑performance provider

-> ⚠️ **Beta status** – This provider and the accompanying Horse patches are currently under active testing.
-They are not yet production‑hardened for all deployment scenarios.
-We are sharing them now to gather feedback from the community and to start the review process early.
-Please do not merge until the test suite is complete and a stable tag has been issued on the provider repository.
+> This provider and the accompanying Horse patches are covered by an automated integration test suite (24 tests) covering all HTTP methods, routing, cookies, body handling, concurrent-request pool isolation, error paths, and large responses.
+All 24 tests pass.
+A stable tag has been issued on the provider repository.
+We welcome any comments on scope, style, or alternative approaches.

 ---